cydia2020/pa70hx-unlocked-bios/README.md

 # Unlocked BIOS for Clevo PA70HS, PA70HP, PA71HS, PA71HP.
-(Seem to be the same machine)
+(Same chassis different variant)
 Fully Featured BIOS for Clevo PA70Hx (Kabylake)

 The BIOS is a little buggy at the moment, but it should work fine overall.